Cancer Council NSW logo

 Red meat and processed meat

-There is no conclusive evidence that eating a vegetarian diet has a positive impact on survival after cancer treatment.
-However, eating more fruit, vegetables, legumes and wholegrain foods will probably improve the quality of your diet.
+There is no conclusive evidence that a vegetarian diet improves survival after cancer treatment.
+However, eating more fruit, vegetables, legumes and wholegrain foods will probably boost the quality of your diet.

 How much is a serve?